DworkinLab/episodicSequenceData/Analysis_after_sync_2018.md

 _______________________________________________________________________________________

-## 5) Combine outputs of three mappers for Fst, model, and selection coefficients
+## 5) Combine outputs of three mappers for Fst, model, and selection coefficients (and Pi??)